On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Hamiltonian forms and quantum dynamics

 \subsection{Stability}

 For time-dependent Hamiltonians with constant form domain, conditions for the existence of solutions of the Schrödinger equation can be given.
-We summarise them in the next theorem, cf.\ \cite[Sec.~8]{Kisynski1964} and~\cite[Thms.~II.23 and II.24]{Simon1971} (also see~\cite{balmaseda2022schrodinger} for a detailed discussion on both approaches).
-During this section we will assume that $I \subset \mathbb{R}$ is a compact interval.
+The following theorem is proven, in two slightly different forms, in \cite[Sec.
+8]{Kisynski1964} and~\cite[Thms.
+II.23 and II.24]{Simon1971}.
+We refer also to~\cite{balmaseda2022schrodinger} for a detailed discussion on the relation between these approaches.
+We will assume for the rest of this article that $I$ is a compact interval.
+This is a necessary requirement to obtain some of the results.